This post contains affiliate links.

 Notes

-- Add a scoop of my protein powder recipe to get 10g of protein.
+- Swap collagen peptides for a scoop of my homemade protein powder recipe for plant-based protein.

 Nutrition